Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L06_Modifying_Views.md

 ### Task 4 – Sorting

-The View is now sorted by the **Title (A-Z),** you will the sorting to be Modified On and then Title.
+The View is now sorted by the **Title (A-Z).** You will configure the sorting to be based on the Modified On field first.

 1. Locate the **Sort By...** area located in the view properties.